Terms of Use

 Depending on the workflow used, the Service may:

-• receive a structured package containing a document, hashes, signatures, transport evidence, DNS observations, and device or app integrity evidence;
+- receive a structured package containing a document, hashes, signatures, transport evidence, DNS observations, and device or app integrity evidence;

-• evaluate technical signals including cryptographic digests, payload signatures, certificate-chain evidence, anti-replay claims, and app or device attestation evidence;
+- evaluate technical signals including cryptographic digests, payload signatures, certificate-chain evidence, anti-replay claims, and app or device attestation evidence;

-• generate a verification receipt, risk classification, cover statement, detached cryptographic signature, or similar output; and
+- generate a verification receipt, risk classification, cover statement, detached cryptographic signature, or similar output; and

-• assist a user in binding a digital signature or attestation record to a specific hash, digest, manifest, or document state.
+- bind a digital signature or attestation record to a specific hash, digest, manifest, or document state.

-2. No Legal, Notarial, or Paralegal Services
+2. No Notarial Services

 Without limiting the foregoing: